List of Berserk chapters

-The chapters (called "episodes") are since November 26, 1990, also collected by Hakusensha in tankōbon volumes; 41 have been released as of 2021.
-The volumes are released in English by Dark Horse Comics since October 22, 2003; they are since February 27, 2019, also releasing hardcover editions which each collect multiple volumes.
+The chapters (called "episodes") are since November 26, 1990, also collected by Hakusensha in tankōbon volumes; the posthumous 41st volume, which includes the final chapters that Miura had created for the series, was released in 2021.
+43 have been released as of 2025.
+Dark Horse Comics has been releasing the English editions of the volumes since October 22, 2003, and began publishing hardcover editions containing multiple volumes on February 27, 2019.
 The Japanese volumes were re-released with new cover art starting in 2016, following the rebranding of Hakusensha's Jets Comics imprint as Young Animal Comics.